 The OHTN board will engage in portfolio management to ensure that the organization provides exceptional value for money.
 Three key governance groups will be essential to the process of portfolio management:

-- Research Advisory Committee will play a key role in ensuring our criteria for investment are applied to all our data, research and learning programs.
+- Innovation Advisory Committee will play a key role in ensuring our criteria for investment are applied to all our data, research and learning programs.

 - Finance Committee will play a key role assessing value for money.